bdtinc/openvino-verify/README.txt

 - Fix this doc, convert to md.
 - Add a developer doc to discuss adding tests?
-- look at adding typehints to launcher.py, see if I need to clean up those nested logic loops for clarity.
 - add either extra script or a launcher.py switch to clean up the downloads
-- script to set up the virtual env?
-Maybe instructions are good enough, dunno.
 - !! add python3-dev requirement to docs !!
 - make sure setuptools and wheel pip install are in virtenv setup section